Willyb15/Data-Science-Python/Week2/python_lecture.md

 Out [6]: ['this', 'IS', 'my', 'STRING', 'to', 'PLAY', 'around', 'WITH.']
 ```

 These are some of the most commonly used string methods.
-We've shown you what they do by default: `.capitalize()` capitalizes the first letter of the string and lowercases the rest; `.upper()` converts all the letters in the string to uppercase, and `.lower()` to lowercase; `.replace()` replaces a given substring in your string with another given substring; finally, `.split()` splits the string by a given string (space by default).
-There are many more string methods availiabe, and you can check them out in the [docs]('https://docs.python.org/2/library/stdtypes.html#string-methods').
+We've shown you what they do by default: `.capitalize()` capitalizes the first letter of the string and lowercases the rest; `.upper()` converts all the letters in the string to uppercase, and `.lower()` to lowercase; `.replace()` replaces a given substring in your string with another given substring; finally, `.split()` splits the string by an inputted string (space by default).
+There are many more string methods availiable, and you can check them out in the [docs](https://docs.python.org/2/library/stdtypes.html#string-methods).

 Alternatively, you can find out what methods are availiable to call on strings from the IPython terminal itself (this is one of the really awesome features of IPython)!
-Using tab completion, if you have string stored in a variable, you can type the variable name followed by a period, and then use tab complete to see all the methods aviliable for strings!
+Using tab completion, if you have a string stored in a variable, you can type the variable name followed by a period, and then use tab complete to see all the methods aviliable for strings!

 ```python
 In [1]: my_str.  # Hit tab now!